 - Apply reading strategies to enhance comprehension.
 (CCC 1, 2; PGC 4)

 See Core Curriculum Competencies and Program Graduate Competencies at the end of the syllabus.
 CCPOs are linked to every competency they develop.

 Upon completion of this course, the student will:

-- Read and respond to a variety of general interest and academic texts.
+- Analyze a variety of texts.

-- Identify topics and controlling ideas/supporting details.
+- Identify topics, main ideas, and supporting details.

-- Paraphrase and/or summarize main issues.
+- Paraphrase and/or summarize main ideas.

 - Recognize rhetorical patterns.

 - Organize and deliver a brief presentation on an assigned reading or topic.

 - Synthesize information and ideas from various sources.